ges0909/wasm/README.md

 - Resource utilization, With same compute power, more applications could be executed
 - Speed, Wasm modules are boostrapped in no-time and fast at runtime
 - Security, Wasm modules are isolated (sandbox) and have dedicated permissions
-- Size, Wasm is super small compared to containers or VMs
+- Size, Wasm is tiny compared to containers or VMs

 ---